movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   source directories and empty destination directories.
 It preserves source inode identity and open destination descriptors.
 Subvolume roots cannot be renamed or replaced; moving a directory below itself is rejected.
-* Allocation uses existing block groups.
-There is no chunk allocation, device management, relocation, log replay, qgroups, or zoned support.
+* Data allocation grows block groups within the recorded device size, preserving the existing data profile.
+Metadata and system allocation still use existing groups; their reservation failures can prevent data growth.
+There is no device resizing or management, relocation, log replay, qgroups, or zoned support.

-`statfs` reports the logical capacity of existing block groups, counting DUP once.
+`statfs` reports the logical capacity of allocated block groups, counting DUP once.
 Free blocks include reservations but exclude pending allocations, pinned extents, and superblock stripes.
-Available blocks count only unreserved space in data-capable groups; metadata space and fragmentation can still limit writes.
+Available blocks count only unreserved space in data-capable groups; capacity increases when data chunks are allocated.
+Metadata space and fragmentation can still limit writes.

 ## Transactions and durability